openhab/openhab-addons/bundles/org.openhab.binding.avmfritz/README.md

 The FRITZ!Box has to run at least on firmware FRITZ!OS 6.35.
 **NOTE:** The `battery_level` channel will be added to the thing during runtime - if the interface supports it (FRITZ!OS 7 or higher).

+### FRITZ!DECT 400

+The [FRITZ!DECT 400](https://avm.de/produkte/fritzdect/fritzdect-400/) is a button for convenient operation of FRITZ!
+Smart Home devices (FRITZ!OS 7.08 or higher).

 ### DECT-ULE / HAN-FUN devices

 The following sensors have been successfully tested using FRITZ!OS 7 for FRITZ!Box 7490 / 7590: